Your baby is overdue: what’s happening

 - You’re 41 weeks pregnant or more.

-- You have health concerns, like high blood pressure or pre-eclampsia.
+- You have health concerns, like gestational diabetes or pre-eclampsia.

-- Your baby is unwell or there are other concerning signs – for example, changes to your baby’s heart rate or your baby not growing well.
+- Your baby is unwell or there are other concerning signs – for example, changes to your baby’s heart rate or growth.

 - Your waters have broken, but you haven’t started to have contractions.

 - Your labour has started but is progressing too slowly.

 Deciding about induction of labour

 You’ll be able to make the best decisions when you have the right information about your health and your baby’s health.

 If you feel you need to know more, it’s important to ask a member of your health care team about: